tantodefi/grid-tip-gate/README.md

 Now we're in a nextjs app.
 First thing your going to want to do is change the `DEFAULT_ADDRESS` in the `components/LuksoProfile.tsx` file to your own address - this is the address that will receive the tips.
 You can also set the `MINIMUM_DONATION` to your desired minimum donation amount.

-Then in the `LuksoProfile.tsx` file you can fins this function:
+Then in the `LuksoProfile.tsx` file you can find this function:

 ```
  const ProtectedContent = () => (